auralia/node-nslogin-cli/README.md

 Optional arguments:
   -h, --help           Show this help message and exit.
   -v, --version        Show program's version number and exit.
-  --mode MODE          Whether to log into or restore nations.
-The valid
+  --mode MODE          Whether to log into nations, restore nations, or
-                       options are 'login' and 'restore'.
-Defaults to 'login'.
+                       automatically log into or restore nations depending on whether they exist.
+The valid options are 'login', 'restore', and 'auto'.
+Defaults to 'auto'.
   --encoding ENCODING  The encoding of the CSV file.
 Required by the Node.js
                        file system API.
 Defaults to 'utf8'.
   --verbose            Show detailed error output.
 This is disabled by